Manchester Art Gallery will take part in Leonardo da Vinci: A Life in Drawing, a nationwide exhibition to commemorate Da Vinci’s death.

 But it was drawing that lay at the heart of his creativity.
 He drew to prepare his artistic projects, to record the world around him, to pursue his scientific speculations and to make visible the workings of his imagination.

-And from February 1 – May 6, to commemorate the 500th anniversary of his death, the Manchester Art Gallery will exhibit 12 drawings from The Royal Collection, alongside 11 other exhibitions running simultaneously across the UK.
+And between February 1 and May 6, to commemorate the 500th anniversary of his death, the Manchester Art Gallery will exhibit 12 drawings from The Royal Collection, alongside 11 other exhibitions running simultaneously across the UK.
 The selection of works, which can only be displayed for a limited time as the paper is easily damaged by light, will focus on the body and will clearly demonstrate Da Vinci’s use of drawing to gain an unrivalled understanding of human anatomy.

 The exhibition will include anatomical studies, caricatures, idealised male and female bodies, drapery, figures in action and studies of an infant and foetus.
 And will demonstrate the variety of techniques he used, from pen and ink and watercolour to red and black chalks and metal point, as well as his mastery in depicting ideal and grotesque physical features.